ranlu90/Appointment-Booking-System-JavaFX/README.md

 Ran Lu: Structures for each classes, all functions in DatabasseManager, login and register, view all worker’s availability, view available days/time for booking, all test cases.<br/>

-Ziqi Liu: System main menu, login and register menus, view all bookings.<br/>
+Ziqi Liu: System main menu, login and register menus, email and contact number check for login and register functions, view all bookings.<br/>

 Yang Ding: All user stories and mock up, view new bookings.